-Spinal cord injury levels are used to explain the different severities of paralysis, following an injury to the spinal cord.
-Generally, the higher the level of injury to the spinal cord, the greater the degree of paralysis will result.
+Spinal cord injury levels are used to explain the different severities of paralysis following an injury to the spinal cord.
+Generally, the higher the level of injury to the spinal cord the greater the degree of paralysis will result.
 The image on the right shows the vertebra from which the spinal nerve exits above or below the spinal segment.
 In the cervical vertebrae the spinal nerves exit the spinal column above the vertebra, except for C8 which exits below the 7th cervical vertebra.
 From T1 downwards all spinal nerves exit the spinal column below their corresponding vertebra.

 Spinal cord injuries are categorised as two types of injury: